nomemory/mockneat-site/tutorial.md

 It's nice to be able to generate `Integer`, `Double` or `Character` values, but **mockneat** can do much more...

-Actually the main reason the library was created was to enable developers to generate (big) data be it json, xml, csv or sql (inserts) format.
+The main reason the library was created was to enable developers to generate (big) data be it json, xml, csv or sql (inserts) format.

 That's why multiple and [more complex generators](../docs#datagenerators) were created: